 "That you were," came Loki's immediate reply.

-Odin made a grunt, but did not turn to view the man he'd once called brother, son.
+Odin allowed himself a grunt, but did not turn to view the man he'd once called brother, now son.

 "Jotunheim is coming.
 They will march when you are upon Midgard, and you revel in that fact."